-In order to assess progress continuously across a school year, we used Dynamic

-Indicators of Basic Early Literacy Skills (DIBELS; Good & Kaminski, 2002).
+In order to assess progress continuously across a school year, we used Dynamic Indicators of Basic Early Literacy Skills (DIBELS; Good, Gruba, & Kaminski, 2001).
 DIBELS measures are commonly used for collecting continuous progress monitoring data.
-We administered 4 subtests: Initial Sound Fluency (ISF), Phoneme Segmentation Fluency (PSF), and Nonsense Word Fluency (NWF).
-ISF, PSF, and NWF reliability coefficients range from .72 to .92 on single probes and .91 to .98 on the means of multiple probes (3 to 5 probes).
+We administered 4 subtests: Initial Sound Fluency (ISF), Phoneme Segmentation Fluency (PSF), Nonsense Word Fluency (NWF) and Oral Reading Fluency (ORF).
+ISF, PSF, NWF, and ORF reliability coefficients range from .72 to .92 on single probes and .91 to .98 on the means of multiple probes (3-5 probes).
 Concurrent and predictive validity with a variety of reading tests ranges from .36 to .82.
 In addition, the Letter Naming Fluency (LNF) test was given at pre and posttest.
 The alternative form reliability coefficient for LNF was .88.
-Validity coefficients for this measure ranged from .65 to .71.
+Validity coefficients for this measure ranged from .65-.71.